klaviyo/node-klaviyo/README.md

     ]
 });

-//Check if profiles are on a list.
+// Check if profiles are on a list.
 KlaviyoClient.lists.getMembersFromList({
     listId: 'myListId',
     emails: [